mlanza/ai-literacy/301/01-reifying-process.md

 The goal here isn’t a perfect system.
 It’s **visible structure**.
 You’ll define waypoints.
 Track outputs.
 Spot friction.
 And in doing so, start to see what parts of the process are ripe for automation — and what still needs human judgment.

 We’re not diving into full orchestration yet.
-But unless you’ve run a process — with artifacts, feedback loops, and deliberate iteration — you’re not ready to systemize.
-This is how you get there.
+In fact, we're not even going to fully build it out.
+But we are going to look at what that would entail.
+Because unless run a process through, iterate on it a few times, your understanding will be shallow.
+Thinking through a process, and using it more than one, is how you get a sense of what's really involved.

 Each pass is a rehearsal.